 c.
 A Performance Based Approach.
 MSP law does not specify the scope or manner of the inspections to be carried out by the U.S. Coast Guard to verify that MSP vessels fulfill requirements necessary to receive and maintain a COI.
 Since the inception of MSP, regulatory oversight has been a combination of U.S. Coast Guard inspections together with the results of the surveys conducted by ACSs.
 While this methodology is employed more formally in ACP, the U.S. Coast Guard has determined that sufficient authority exists within MSP law to rely upon, in certain cases, the reports and surveys of the ACS to verify continued compliance with the requirements for issuance of a COI.
-To verify continued compliance with the requirements for issuing and maintaining a COI, the U.S. Coast Guard is adopting a performance based approach for regulatory oversight.
+To verify continued compliance with the requirements for issuance of a COI, the U.S. Coast Guard is adopting a performance-based approach for regulatory oversight.

 This NVIC formally establishes two levels of MSP inspection and oversight: MSP (regular) and "MSP Select."
 The former mirrors traditional U.S. Coast Guard inspection and the latter is similar to ACP.
 In order to replicate this ACP-like inspection enrollment process for MSP Select, a performance verification period is necessary to evaluate substantial compliance with the rules and regulations prior to MSP Select enrollment.
-Vessels may be enrolled in MSP Select after demonstrating satisfactory performance and substantial compliance with applicable rules and regulations for a period of at least three years inclusive of the first under keel survey (drydock or UWILD) subsequent to being re-flagged under MSP.
+Vessels may be enrolled in MSP Select after demonstrating satisfactory performance and substantial compliance with applicable rules and regulations for a period of at least three years inclusive of the first under keel survey (drydock or UWILD) subsequent to being reflagged under MSP.
 Additional information on MSP-Select can be found in Enclosure (4) of this NVIC.

-This two-level approach affords the U.S. Coast Guard the ability to apply traditional inspection methods to newly reflagged vessels and allows reduced oversight for vessels with an established history of satisfactory performance.
-Therefore, newly enrolled MSP vessels will continue to be inspected by the U.S. Coast Guard similar to traditional Coast Guard inspections.
-After the three year period of evaluation, MSP vessels will be eligible to seek enrollment as a "MSP Select" vessel.
+This two-level approach affords the U.S. Coast Guard the ability to apply more oversight to newly reflagged vessels and allows reduced oversight for vessels with an established history of satisfactory performance.
+Therefore, newly enrolled MSP vessels will continue to be inspected by the U.S. Coast Guard, consistent with traditional Coast Guard inspection schedules, to verify compliance with the international conventions, recognized classification society rules, and any applicable U.S. regulations (See Enclosure (3)).
+After the three-year period of evaluation, MSP vessels will be eligible to seek enrollment as a "MSP Select" vessel.
 Owners/operators wishing to enroll existing MSP vessels, which already meet the enrollment criteria at the time of NVIC publication, in MSP Select should apply in accordance with the provisions discussed in Enclosure (4).